linked-db/linked-ql/README.md

 const savepoint = await client.createDatabase('database_1', { description: 'Just testing database creation' });
 ```

-or by a schema object, with an optional list of tables to be created along with it, with each listed table corresponding to the [table JSON schema](#schemajson):
+or by a schema object, with an optional list of tables to be created along with it.
+(Each listed table corresponding to the [table JSON schema](#schemajson)):

 ```js
 const savepoint = await client.createDatabase({